libbyschuknight/tid_til/databases/postgresql.md

 ## Updating Postgres
 [Homebrew and PostgreSQL 9.5 (or 9.6)](https://keita.blog/2016/01/09/homebrew-and-postgresql-9-5/)
 Very useful article.
-What I keep forgetting though is if you are upgrading patch numbers.
+What I keep forgetting though is if need to if you are upgrading patch numbers.
+Patch versions handle updating seamlessly.
+If it's a minor upgrade you do need to.